 The 66 books of the Bible are God’s word and are divinely inspired without error in the original manuscripts.
 It is our supreme and all-sufficient authority for all matters pertaining to life, faith, and practice.
 It is correct to say that both God and men were the authors of the books of the Bible.
 That is, God guided the human authors in communicating His word without overriding their individual personalities and writing styles.

-We believe in Jesus Christ, the Second Person of the Trinity, the Eternal Word manifested in the flesh.
+We believe in Jesus Christ, the Second Person of the Trinity, the Eternal Word made incarnate in the fullness of time.
 We believe that He was conceived by the Holy Spirit, born of the virgin Mary, and that He is true God and true man, having two distinct natures co-joined in one Person.
-He died as a representative and substitutionary sacrifice for the sins of all of the world and thus offers salvation as a free gift based on grace alone.
-We believe that the Lord Jesus Christ arose from the dead in the same physical body, though glorified, in which He had lived and died, and that He ascended into heaven in the same glorified physical body in which He arose, was seated at His Father’s right hand, assuring us of the perfection of His work of redemption, and that He now, as Head over all things to the Church, is engaged on behalf of the saved as their only Advocate (1 Tim.
+He died as a representative and substitutionary atonement on behalf of all persons throughout history who would repent and place saving faith in Him, and thus offers salvation as a free gift based on grace alone.
+We believe that the Lord Jesus Christ arose from the dead in the same physical body, though glorified, in which He had lived and died, and that He ascended into heaven in the same glorified physical body in which He arose, is now seated at His Father’s right hand, assuring us of the perfection of His work of redemption, and that He now, as Head over all things to the Church, is engaged in intercessory prayer on behalf of the redeemed as their only Advocate (1 Tim.
 2:5).

 Jesus Christ created the universe and everything therein, including humanity.
 Adam and Eve, the first humans created, were literal human beings who were created perfect by God to live in a perfect world.
 However, they chose to disobey God, which brought a curse on humanity and all creation, causing us to inherit a radically corrupted nature from them.
 Since then, all creation has been waiting to be made new.